hashicorp/terraform-provider-consul/website/docs/r/key_prefix.html.markdown

 * `token` - (Optional) The ACL token to use.
 This overrides the token that the agent provides by default.

+* `override` - (Optional) Set it to true if you want to delete the existing key prefix before it's re-creation.

 * `path_prefix` - (Required) Specifies the common prefix shared by all keys that will be managed by this resource instance.
 In most cases this will